French Drop

 Pros

-• Can be performed with everyday objects
+• Can be performed anywhere with common objects

 Cons